 In Years 7 and 8 in particular, the curriculum is based largely around subject specialisms, but seeks to maintain the collaborative enquiry-based approach developed in the Junior School.

 The emphasis in science is on thinking like a scientist, before learning the benefits that a more specialist disciplinary focus provides, and covers all three natural sciences.
 From Year 9, biology, chemistry and physics are taught separately, and IGCSE courses will commence.

 Girls entering Year 7 have the choice of Spanish or French as their main language.
 They may continue with either Mandarin or Latin as their second language.
-German is also available in Year 9 for those who have studied it before.

 There is a cross-curricular commitment to literacy, communication and numeracy.
 ICT and thinking skills are taught discretely at first but are increasingly embedded across the curriculum.
 Computer science is taught as a distinct strand.